-If a trader sells a vehicle that has been classified as a category C or D write-off without making this clear to you before you agree to buy or if they mislead you about any accident damage, they may be in breach of the Consumer Protection from Unfair Trading Regulations 2008.
+If a trader sells a vehicle that has been classified as a write-off without making this clear to you before you agree to buy or if they mislead you about any accident damage, they may be in breach of the Consumer Protection from Unfair Trading Regulations 2008.
 Ask the trader if the vehicle has had any accident damage before you buy.
 The 'What are your legal rights?' section of this guide has more information on these Regulations.

 If the vehicle you bought does not meet your expectations - perhaps it is faulty, not fit for purpose or not as described - you should take action straight away.

 You can complain to the trader in person, in writing or by phone but make sure you know what your rights are and which remedy you are entitled to.
 If you reject the vehicle within 30 days from the date it was supplied, you are entitled to a full refund and the return of any part-exchange vehicle.
 The trader is obliged to refund you without undue delay or in any event within 14 days from when they agreed to refund you.
 As an alternative to rejecting the vehicle, you can opt for a repair or replacement.
 You do not have to give the trader more than one opportunity to repair or replace the vehicle if it is faulty.
-If another fault occurs, or if the replacement is faulty, you can either:
+If another fault occurs or the replacement is faulty, you can either:

 Take note that if you are exercising your short-term right to reject the vehicle, you may need to prove it was faulty at the time it was supplied to you, unless the fault is obvious.
 However, if you opt for a repair or replacement or are seeking the remedies of either price reduction or final right to reject for a fault discovered within the first six months, then in most cases it is presumed that the fault was there at the beginning; it is for the trader to prove otherwise.
 This is commonly referred to as the 'reversed burden of proof'.